Takeaways

 Why use maglocks on your property?

-For example, if there’s an emergency like a fire, people need to be able to exit your building fast.
+Not to mention, maglocks create safe environments in the event of a power outage or emergency.
+In fact, many fire codes require the use of magnetic locks in certain areas for this very reason.
+For example, if there’s an emergency like a fire, people must be able to exit your building quickly.
 A door or gate that unlocks in the event of a power failure is the safest option.
-So, maglocks are a great choice for areas like stairwells, rooftops, and lobbies.